Even Kardashians Are Told to Freeze Their Eggs

 Scene 1:

 On a winter’s day in Calabasas, Kimberly Noel West takes nude photos in her home for her smartphone application.
 A shocked Kourtney Kardashian walks in, and upon seeing her sister in the buff she ponders the differences between Kim’s app and her own.
-Kourtney tells the room that she’s showing her fans the best recipes for gluten-free and dairy-free chocolate-chip cookies, while Kim is showing them the #DatAss.
+Kourtney tells the room that she’s showing her fans the best recipes for gluten-free and dairy-free chocolate chip cookies, while Kim is showing them the #DatAss.
 Kim jokes that she has a very “thotful” app, and the room laughs because she is the queen of comedy after all.
 Soon Kim decides to turn up the heat on their shoot, and requests to be oiled up.
 Kim’s team slides oil up and down her body before placing her on a table in the West family’s foyer.
 After the oiled poses, Kim gets up and realizes that she’s stained the stone table she was lying on and freaks out.
 Apparently, Kanye will “literally kill” her if he sees any stains.
 She tries and tries to remove the stain with water, which just makes things worse.
 Finally, she tosses some salt and ice on it.
 This scene was filmed on December 8, 2016.

 Scene 2: